murmcraft/bioinfo_rnd_task/README.md

 docker build -t bioinfo-rnd-task .
 ```

-Then, run it while mounting your input data directory (here `testdata`) to `/home`:
+Then, run it and mount your working directory (here `testdata`) to `/home`:
 ```
 docker run -ti \
     -v /path/to/testdata/:/home \
     bioinfo-rnd-task
 ```

-First, setup your working directory and ensure your input files are there:
+Setup your working directory and ensure your input files are there:
 ```
 WKD=/home/
-ls ${WKD}
+ls

+# If you wish to use the test dataset, run:
+cp /testdata/NA12878.bam* .
 ```

 ### 1.2.
 Input file requirements and preparations